mehdi-farsi/indie_weeklies-issue-generators/README.md

 3. Summarize them with OpenAI
 4. Take screenshots of the tweets
 5. Scrape the Product Hunt weekly leaderboard
+6. Include an indie hacking glossary with 10 common terms
-6. Compose a newsletter with the content
+7. Compose a newsletter with the content
-7. Upload the newsletter as a draft to Beehiiv
+8. Upload the newsletter as a draft to Beehiiv
-8. Save a local HTML backup in the `tmp` directory
+9. Save a local HTML backup in the `tmp` directory

+### Glossary Feature

+The newsletter includes a glossary of indie hacking terms.
+Each glossary entry has:
+- A unique ID that serves as an anchor in the HTML
+- A term and its definition
+- A "Share on X" button that allows readers to share the specific glossary entry on X.com

+When a user clicks the "Share on X" button, it opens a new window with a pre-populated tweet that includes:
+- A brief message about the term
+- A link to the specific glossary entry (using the anchor)

+This allows readers to easily share specific terms and their definitions with their followers.

 ## Testing